greghesp/ha-bambulab/SIGNING_DESIGN.md

 worked in normal use.
 No claim is made for other printer models or firmware.

-This review branch ports that implementation onto current `main`; it is not a snapshot of the operator's installation.
-Its tests use generated fixtures and mocked clients, and it has not replaced the working installation.
+This review branch ports that implementation onto current `main`; it is not a snapshot of an installation.
+Its tests use generated fixtures and mocked clients.
+Software contract coverage is distinct from the historical hardware proof.

 Protocol credit belongs to [Open Bamboo Networking](https://github.com/ClusterM/open-bamboo-networking), particularly research/06.02-mqtt.md and research/10.02–10.04.
 Local credential